Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 Sea pollution levels monitoring

 High levels of sea pollution affect marine life, reduce biodiversity, and contribute to the nutritional crisis society is currently fighting.
-IoT sea pollution meters use pH, OPR, and other IoT sensors types to measure the acid-base balance or the number of suspended solids in a given water source.
+IoT sea pollution meters use pH, OPR, and other IoT sensor types to measure the acid-base balance or the number of suspended solids in a given water source.

 Thanks to water quality sensors, community managers can keep tabs on in-water waste disposal and fine those responsible for pollution spikes.